quiltdata/quilt/quilt_repository_format.md

 ```bash
 quilt_packages/objs/
 ```
-Stores binary data objects identified by hash.
+Stores binary data objects (a.k.a. "fragments") identified by hash.
 These objects include compressed raw files and Parquet files.
-Object hashes are verified and objects are stored only once (deduplication).
+Object hashes are verified and objects are stored only once (de-duplication).

 ### Contents
 ```bash